ch-a11y/advanced_solidity_hw/README.md

 ### Deploying the Crowdsale

-We deployed the Crowdsale successfully (see attached screenshots).
+We deployed the crowdsale to a testnet, noted the total gas cost to obtain information on what it would be in reality.